mohsenasadi501/DataStructureAlgorithm/README.md

 ![linkedlist.png](https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/linkedlist.png)

-In linked list we have first and last item of a list and recersively add another items to them and the implementation of linked list can be like below:
+In linked list we have first and last item of a list and recersively add another items to them and the linked list implementation from scratch:

 ```csharp
 internal class LinkedList